COVID-19: Where can I get, when can I get and how can I cancel my COVID-19 Vaccine appointments?

 For more information please contact the Henderson Animal shelter at 702-267-4970 or go to our website at https://www.cityofhenderson.com/government/departments/animal-control

-Water/Sewer Bill Discounts: I am a senior citizen with limited income/on EAP.
-Can I receive a discount on m...
+Water/Sewer Bill Discounts: Can I receive a discount on my water/sewer bill?

-- The City of Henderson offers the following utility discount programs to qualifying customers: Senior Disco... (more)
+- The City of Henderson offers the following utility discount programs to qualifying customers: Low-Income D... (more)

 The City of Henderson offers the following utility discount programs to qualifying customers:

-The City of Henderson will waive the monthly basic water and sewer service charge for seniors enrolled in the Nevada Energy Assistance Program (EAP).
-To qualify, a senior must be a resident of Henderson, must be the primary account holder on the utility bill, and must be a minimum of sixty-two (62) years of age.
-Program participants are required to re-qualify annually.
+The City of Henderson will waive the monthly basic water and sewer service charge for residents enrolled in the Nevada Energy Assistance Program (EAP).
+To qualify, a customer must be a resident of Henderson and must be the primary account holder on the utility bill.
+Program participants are required to re-qualify annually by submitting proof of EAP enrollment.
 Qualification guidelines are determined by the State of Nevada Division of Welfare and Supportive Services.

-For more information on the EAP program, contact:
+For more information on the Nevada Energy Assistance Program, contact: